-Depending on the version of the Summit your state or area is using, there are 5 or 6 “Pre Summit Assignments” plus your country table display and costumes.
+Depending on the version of the Summit your state or area is using, there are 6 pre-summit assignments and 1 post-summit assignment plus your country table display and costumes.

 Teams can score up to 25 points prior to the actual Summit day competition, plus 20 additional points that will be awarded for their costumes and tables at the Summit.
 Out of approximately 170 total Summit points, 45 are for your Pre Summit work.
 However, during the weeks before the actual Summit, advisors and student teams should also practice the 13 (plus) activities that happen on Summit day.
 Bottom line, scoring high points at the Summit depend on the Pre Summit assignments and classroom practice.
 Each Pre Summit assignment is explained below.

 The National Council on Economic Education in New York funded a $30,000 study to determine how the Summit benefits students academically.
 The study required each student to take an exam before the Summit and then to repeat it after the Summit.
 Although the study was completed, some states and areas still elect to have students take the pre and post tests.
 No preparation or study is required.
 If you are required to take this exam, your advisor will let you know.

 What did the “Summit Study” reveal about what students learn by going through the program?

 The Summit provides huge set of benefits to students.
 Not only do they score higher on exams like this one but they also gain hands-on practice and experience as they APPLY their knowledge, skills and individual talents in the Summit “game”.
 For example, students gain knowledge and skills in …..